[2 MIN READ]

-An estimated 279,100 people (women and men) in the U.S. will be diagnosed with invasive breast cancer.
-Breast cancer is the most common cancer in women, excluding skin cancer.
-An estimated 155,000+ patients currently live with "mets," or metastatic breast cancer.
+An estimated 168,000 patients currently live with "mets," or metastatic breast cancer.
 This type of cancer, also called stage 4 breast cancer, means the cancer has metastasized, or traveled, through the bloodstream to create tumors in the liver, lungs, brain, bones and/or other parts of the body.
-Between 20 and 30 percent of women with early stage breast cancer go on to develop metastatic disease.
+Between 20 and 30 percent of women with early-stage breast cancer go on to develop metastatic disease.
 While treatable, metastatic breast cancer (MBC) cannot be cured.
-The five-year survival rate for stage 4 breast cancer is 27% for woman and 22% for men; median survival is three years.
-Annually, the disease takes around 40,000 lives.1
+The five-year survival rate for stage 4 breast cancer is 29% for woman and 22% for men; median survival is three years.
+Annually, the disease takes around 42,000 lives.

-The Swedish Cancer Institute’s multidisciplinary team offers extensive treatment options – Surgery, Hormonal therapy, Chemotherapy, Immunotherapy, Targeted therapy, Radiation therapy and numerous clinical trials.
-The main goals of metastatic breast cancer treatment are to make sure you have the:
+The Swedish Cancer Institute’s multidisciplinary team offers extensive treatment options — surgery, hormonal therapy, chemotherapy, immunotherapy, targeted therapy, radiation therapy and numerous clinical trials.
+The main goals of metastatic breast cancer treatment are to make sure patients have the:

-At the Cherry Hill location - the Swedish Radiosurgery Center physician’s innovative approach is a paradigm shift in treating MBC, utilizing CyberKnife, we successfully treat bone, lung, liver and brain metastases while the patient remains on systemic therapies.
+At our Cherry Hill location, the Swedish Radiosurgery Center physician’s innovative approach is a paradigm shift in treating MBC.
+Using CyberKnife technology, we successfully treat metastasis in the bone, lung, liver and brain while the patient remains on systemic therapies.

-CyberKnife treatment improves overall survival with low or minimal side effect risks, prolonging progression free survival and extending the totality of treatment options available to our patients.
+CyberKnife has revolutionized cancer treatment by improving overall survival with low or minimal side effect risks, prolonging progression-free survival and extending the totality of treatment options available to our patients.